Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "What’ve you got in mind?"

 "I dunno.
-Let’s just...let’s see if there’s somewhere to get a drink around here..."
+Let’s just... let’s see if there’s somewhere to get a drink around here..."

 ---